List of Works

 Dance Suite for Viola and Piano (2003): Written for violist Katarzyna Bugaj, this is a four-movement work representing a progression from bad dancing to good dancing, beginning with a clumsy "Tangle" in the first movement and ending with a more sophisticated "Tango" in the last movement.

-Click here to listen to an excerpt from Movement III: Crazy Jig.
+Click here to listen to Movement III: Crazy Jig.

-Click here to listen to an excerpt from Movement IV: Tango.
+Click here to listen to Movement IV: Tango.

 Suite for Solo Saxophone (2003): A four-movement atonal work for alto saxophone, composed for Matthew Lefebvre.
 Each movement is freely rhythmic, with the exception of the last movement which is in the style of John Adams minimalism.

-Click here to listen to an excerpt from Movement II: Meandering.
+Click here to listen to Movement II: Restless.

-Click here to listen to an excerpt from Movement IV: Perpetuum Mobile.
+Click here to listen to Movement IV: Perpetuum Mobile.

 Three Mood Shifts (2003): Winner of the first annual Western Michigan University Graduate Winds Composition Competition, this is a three-movement neotonal work for flute, clarinet, 2 horns, 2 trumpets, trombone, and tuba.
 Each movement represents a different emotion: "Nonchalance," "Ennui," and "Schadenfreude."
 The piece was premiered at WMU by the Western Winds on March 17, 2004.